SHORT BOYS "I'VE JUST REMEMBERED!"

 I forgot to mention that I recalled a conversation with my grandmother about one of the Short brothers, I think it was Horace, that to raise money for their aircraft manufacture, he had sold his head to science as he was thought to have an unusually large brain as his head was so large.
 I don’t know if there was any truth in this or whether it was just hearsay.
 If you have not heard of this, it might be worth investigating.

-Incidentally, one memory I have, & forgot to mention altho' I THINK it might have been before I became an apprentice at Shorts- say '44/45, was cycling across Rochester bridge & stopping when I heard an aircraft approaching.
-It was a Sunderland taking off & came right over the top of me (a couple of hundred feet), water still flowing down the side of the fuselage & running off.
+Incidentally, one memory I have and forgot to mention altho’ I THINK it might have been before I became an apprentice at Shorts- say ’44/45, was cycling across Rochester bridge & stopping when I heard an aircraft approaching.
+It was a Sunderland taking off and came right over the top of me (a couple of hundred feet), water still flowing down the side of the fuselage and running off.

 White, so certainly an RAF Mk.
 IV or V. In general, they took off in the other direction- for obvious reasons- but when the wind was wrong and it had to go… Another remembrance has suddenly come to mind.
 Hector always said Lancaster [Lankester] Parker was a really nice chap and he got on well with him.